To fully understand the reasons for your hearing loss or hearing impairment, it is firstly important to understand the process of normal hearing.

 - The eardrum is the start of the middle ear.
-The eardrum vibrates in response to the sound and this causes vibration in the chain of the three bones in the middle ear.
+The eardrum vibrates in response to the sound that it picks up and this causes vibration in the chain of the three bones in the middle ear.

-- The vibration is transferred to the inner ear or cochlear.
-The cochlear consists of nerve fibres (hair cells) that receive sound.
+- The vibration is transferred to the inner ear or cochlea.
+The cochlea consists of nerve fibres (hair cells) that receive sound.
 Different hair cells are responsible for receiving different pitches of sound.

 - The signal is transferred via the auditory nerve to a nucleus in the brainstem, which, if it receives a signal from both ears, can:

 - know the direction of sound

 - Then, it is transferred to the auditory cortex in the thinking brain, where the signal’s message is understood.